LFDM/gem_polish/README.md

 using two ruby versions for travis and adding two badges to the README file.

-For ease of use you can issue 'polish gem' instead of 'gem_polish polish' directly on the command line.
+For ease of use you can issue `polish_gem` instead of `gem_polish polish` directly on the command line.

-The additional executable `create_gem' Combines gem creation and polishing:
+The additional executable `create_gem` combines gem creation and polishing:
 ```
 create_gem my_new_gem
 ```
 This will create the new gem `my_new_gem`.
-Arguments of `polish_gem` can be passed to override defaults or provide a description.
+Arguments of `polish_gem` can be passed to override defaults or to provide a description.
 ```
 create_gem my_new_gem -d 'Does nothing so far'
 ```
 At the moment he `bundle gem` command is invoked with `-t rspec` to provide the `rspec` test framework by default.

-- version
+- __version__

 Provides a version reader and a version bumper.
-Type `gem_polish version` to learn about its usage.
+Call `gem_polish version` to learn about its usage.
+Also includes support to commit your version bump directly through `git`.

 ## Contributing